 Interactive AI Agent Uses OpenAI Function Schemas for Rapid ML Tasks

-The agent defines available tools using OpenAI‑compatible function schemas that specify each tool's name, purpose, parameters, and constraints. - Function calling window Function calling transforms the LLM from a text generator into a reasoning engine capable of API orchestration.
-The model, which i
+The agent lists its tools using OpenAI-compatible function schemas that lay out each tool’s name, purpose, parameters and constraints.
+Function calling flips the LLM from a simple text generator into a reasoning engine that can orchestrate APIs.
+The model, which…

 The agent defines available tools using OpenAI-compatible function schemas that specify each tool's name, purpose, parameters, and constraints. - Function calling window Function calling transforms the LLM from a text generator into a reasoning engine capable of API orchestration.
 The model, which is Nemotron Nano-9B-v2, is provided with a structured "API specification" of available tools, using which it tries to understand user intent, select appropriate functions, extract parameters with proper types, and coordinate multi-step data processing and ML operation.